 One innovation was joint inquiries with other Select Committees in order to underline the value of holistic approaches to policy making.
 To this end, a new joint committee has been established between the Education Select Committee and the Business, Innovation and Skills Select Committee for a wide ranging investigation into the much discussed economic productivity gap between the UK and our competitors.
 Already this sub committee has completed an inquiry into careers guidance and is currently finishing an inquiry into apprenticeships.
 Ensuring that our young people receive the best skills, training and careers guidance is going to be vital to the UK making a success of it's decision to leave the European Union.

 In its first year the Education Select Committee has already undertaken a number of substantive enquiries, including the role of Regional School Commissioners, Social Work Reform and the Mental health and well-being of looked after children.
 Another important part of the Committee's work is to hold Ministers and public officials to account for their decisions and regular hearings are held with the Secretary of State for Education and her Ministers, and the Chief Inspector of Schools amongst others.

 Following Government proposals to overturn the existing ban on new grammar schools and extend selective education, the Education Committee held an ‘evidence check’ hearing with the Department for Education, academics and policy experts in November.
 The Education Committee’s one-off session aims to review the existing evidence for selective education and it's findings will be published before the end of the year.

-Other current inquiries are looking at the recruitment and retention of teachers and Multi Academy Trusts.
+Other inquiries looked at the recruitment and retention of teachers and Multi Academy Trusts.